 Overview: This week, we practice applying a framework for integrating ethics and values into our work: the Ethics Protocol.
-The Ethics Protocol builds on the ethical lenses we encountered last week.
+The Ethics Protocol builds on the ethical lenses we encountered two weeks ago and the ethical thinking we did last week.

-- Watch the Ethics Protocol Video (23 min) - Version with subtitles available here - Read one of the following articles (whichever corresponds to the topic your group selected last week) - Navigation apps: "Navigation Apps are Turning Ouiet Neighborhoods Into Traffic Nightmares," by Lisa Foderaro (pdf) - Dockless scooters: "Electric Scooters are Causing Havoc.
-This Man Is Shrugging It Off," by Nellie Bowles and David Streitfeld (pdf) - Contact tracing apps: "For States' COVID Contact Tracing Apps, Privacy Tops Utility" by Lindsey Van Ness - Bus stop shade structures: "L.A.'s Bus Stops Need Shade.
+- Watch the Ethics Protocol Video (23 min) - Version with subtitles available here - Read one of the following articles (whichever corresponds to the topic your group selected last week) - Navigation apps: "Navigation Apps are Turning Quiet Neighborhoods Into Traffic Nightmares," by Lisa Foderaro - Dockless scooters: "Electric Scooters are Causing Havok.
+This Man Is Shrugging It Off," by Nellie Bowles and David Streitfeld - Contact tracing apps: "For States' COVID Contact Tracing Apps," Privacy Tops Utility" by Lindsey Van Ness - Bus stop shade structures: "L.A.'s Bus Stops Need Shade.
 Instead, They Got La Sombrita" by Jesus Jiménez and Livia Albeck-Ripka (pdf) - Deepfake Images: "Explicit Deepfake Images of Taylor Swift Elude Safeguards and Swamp Social Media" by Kate Conger and John Yoon - Choose your own example if you think something else would work better for your group! - Complete the Envisioning Futures Assignment

 - "Meant to Keep Malaria Out, Mosquito Nets Are Used to Haul Fish In," by Jeffrey Gettleman; and a response article from the GiveWell Blog, "Putting the Problem of Bed Nets Used for Fishing In Perspective," by Jake Marcus - T.M.
-Scanlon, "Contractualism and Utilitarianism" (start with section II) - "Reflecting on our Language: Stakeholder" by Sarah Bentley
+Scanlon, "Contractualism and Utilitarianism" (start with section II)